-When one thinks of what to do and see in New York, one inevitably thinks of Manhattan, its lights and skyscrapers.
+When you think of what to do and see in New York, you inevitably think of Manhattan, its lights and skyscrapers.

-New York is the dream destination for many and a great city brimming with possibilities.
+New York is a dream destination for many and a great city brimming with possibilities.
 First time visitor?
 There is so much to discover that your itinerary can be approached in many different ways.
-To make sure you don't miss any corner of this city, here are my must-see places in Manhattan:
+To make sure you don't miss a single corner of this city, here are my must-sees in Manhattan:

 1. Marvel at the lights of Times Square, day and night